Deja Vu: C's Beat Hops 8-1 Again

 - Deja Vu: C's Beat Hops 8-1 Again - Vancouver Canadians

-- Dust Devils Dent Scoreboard Early and Often in Win Over AquaSox - Tri-City Dust Devils

-- Emeralds Win Game 1 Against The Spokane Indians - Eugene Emeralds
+- Emeralds Drop Game 1 Against the Spokane Indians - Eugene Emeralds

-- Nuñez's Big Night Leads C's to 8-1 Win - Vancouver Canadians

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.